vikashpatel24/Computer-Science-Engineering/Ai/reinforcement_learning.md

+# REINFORCEMENT LEARNING
-Reinforcement Learning (RL) is a branch of machine learning that focuses on training agents to make decisions in an environment through trial and error.
+->Reinforcement Learning (RL) is a branch of machine learning that focuses on training agents to make decisions in an environment ->through trial and error.
 It involves learning optimal actions to maximize a cumulative reward signal.

-Here's an example of reinforcement learning and a code snippet in Python using the OpenAI Gym library:
+->Here's an example of reinforcement learning and a code snippet in Python using the OpenAI Gym library:

-Example:
+# Example:
-Let's consider the scenario of training an RL agent to play a simple game called CartPole.
-In this game, the agent controls a cart that must balance a pole on top.
+->Let's consider the scenario of training an RL agent to play a simple game called CartPole.
+In this game, the agent controls a cart ->hat must balance a pole on top.
 The agent can take actions to move the cart left or right to keep the pole balanced.

-Code in Python:
+# Code in Python:
 To run this code, you need to install the OpenAI Gym library by running pip install gym in your Python environment.

-python
-Copy code
 import gym

 # Create the CartPole environment